 9. Look into Different Types of Credit

 Another ingredient for strong business credit is a mix of credit lines or debt.
 This could include a business credit card, trade credit with suppliers, and a business line of credit.
 In the case of the third option, you must make sure the financial institution reports your payments to the three bureaus.
-Once again, you’d think that any reputable institution would report payments but many do not.
-Some only report payments for certain products.
+Once again, you’d think that any reputable institution would report payments, but many do not.
+Some only report payments for specific products.

 Also, you should only consider a line of credit if you’ll be able to pay off your balance in a fairly short time frame.
 Much like your personal credit score, your business credit score depends on how much credit you have available.
-It’s perfectly fine to borrow funds occasionally but only if you pay most (if not all) of it back relatively quickly.
+It’s perfectly fine to borrow funds occasionally, but only if you pay most (if not all) of it back relatively quickly.
 For this reason, you should not carry high balances on business credit cards as well as lines of credit.

 Even if business credit did not exist, a business line of credit is only advantageous if you can pay off the balance shortly after drawing from the credit line.
-A common purpose for a business line of credit is ordering extra inventory during an unexpected spike in demand for a certain item.
+A common purpose for a business line of credit is ordering extra inventory during an unexpected spike in demand for a specific item.
 You could quickly pay off the debt with the revenue from the additional sales.

-Lastly, it’s best to apply for a business line of credit well before you actually need the money.
+Lastly, it’s best to apply for a business line of credit well before you need the money.
 The state of your cash flow when you apply determines the size of your credit line.
 Higher credit limits + lower balances = strong business credit.

 10. Pay Taxes on Time

-It’s clear that a key tenet of strong business credit is not owing too much money to anyone.
+A key tenet of strong business credit is not owing too much money to anyone.
 This includes business taxes.
 If you don’t pay your taxes on time or pay too little, your business credit could suffer.
 Hence, it’s highly recommended to set up a schedule for paying taxes monthly or quarterly.
 Numerous software tools can do this for you, along with filing the payments and estimating what you’ll owe come tax season.

 As you can see, the rules for building and maintaining business credit are pretty straightforward.
 Still, you may find yourself in a predicament with two choices, and you’re not sure which one would help your business credit.

-Below, we’ll go over a few FAQ’s for business credit.
+Below, we’ll go over a few faqs for business credit.

 Should You Close Old Business Credit Accounts?

 When reviewing your business credit profile, you might find old credit cards or lines of credit that you no longer use.
 Contrary to popular belief, closing old accounts will not improve your business credit score.
 It’s actually more likely to have the opposite effect.
-Remember, one of the requirements for strong business credit is long credit history.
+Remember, one of the requirements for strong business credit is a long credit history.
 Closing accounts essentially shortens your credit history and makes your business seem younger.

 In summary, old unused accounts look better to credit bureaus than no accounts.